zoeskan/MCB185/course/unit1-calculations.md

 ```

 Note the use of comments to explain the intent of the variables.
 This is
-generally not necessary if you use more descriptive variable names.
-Take note
+generally not necessary if you use descriptive variable names.
+Take note of how
-of how neat the code looks with all of the comments aligned vertically.
-Also
+neat the code looks with all of the comments aligned vertically.
+Also note the
-note the use of `a**2` rather than `a ** 2`.
-There are some cases where not
+use of `a**2` rather than `a ** 2`.
+There are some cases where not using spaces
-using spaces is neater than using spaces.
+is neater than using spaces, for example with unary operators like `-` and `**`
+that work on a single number rather than two numbers.

 ### Type ###